References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 All aeroplane, airships, powered lift aircrafts and helicopter pilots, flight navigators and air traffic controllers need to hold valid language proficiency endorsement for radio communication.
 The UK CAA can only endorse English language proficiency levels on the licences that we issue.

 Your language skills will be rated on a scale of 1 to 6 (as defined by ICAO) and you must achieve a minimum of level 4.
-If you are graded at level 4 or 5 you will need to be retested regularly, but if you achieve level 6 you will not need to be retested.
+If you are graded at level 4 or 5 you will need to be retested regularly.
+If you achieve level 6 you will not need to be retested unless you are an ATCO.
 You will then have a language

 proficiency endorsement on your licence, and a validity date.
 In the UK, you will need to do the retest as follows:

 If you are graded below a level 4, you will not be able to get a licence that includes radiotelephony privileges.
 This also applies to national licences.
 In the UK, you need to obtain a Flight Radiotelephony Operator’s licence to use radio communications equipment, and to be able to use

 this you must have a language endorsement on your licence at level 6, or have a valid proficiency if you achieved a level 4 or 5.

 In order to get the endorsement, you will need to demonstrate that you are able to do the following:

 If you hold and instrument rating (IR) or en route instrument rating (EIR) you must be able to demonstrate your English language proficiency to a level that will allow you to: